 - Monetary incentives

 Financial education programs often seek to change financial decision-making, but evidence on which components of these programs affect behavior is limited.
 Researchers conducted a randomized evaluation of a video-based financial education course on participants’ financial behaviors in India to study which components of financial education programs are most effective.
 While the course alone had no impact on participants’ abilities to carry out financial calculations, it influenced their awareness of and attitudes towards financial products.
 Additionally, personalized supplements to the course increased effects on budgeting and saving.

 The growth of microfinance and mobile money have expanded access to financial products in many parts of the world.
 However, access alone does not ensure that individuals can make good financial decisions.
-Thus, policymakers, firms, and non-profit organizations have invested many resources into financial education programs to enable the poor to better understand and use financial products.
+Thus, policymakers, firms, and non-profit organizations have invested many resources into financial education programs to enable low-income individuals to better understand and use financial products.
 Nonetheless, evidence about the effects of these financial education programs on financial decision-making is scarce and presents mixed results.